OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V1.2.4
+* Fixed a bug that broke the Update link in the admin dashboards
+* Fixed a potentially fatal error caused by malformed audio embeds in imported articles
+* Fixed a bug where the cron schedules were not being set or updated after an initial error
+* Fixed a potentially fatal error caused by importing articles with nonexistent teasers
+* Thanks to @tamw-wnet for the assist on all above

 ### V1.2.3
 * Adding a setting to skip ingesting promo cards from NPR (h/t @davidmpurdy)
 * Updated formatting support for promo cards